-Britain's PM Johnson has coronavirus, self-isolates in Downing Street
+British PM Johnson has coronavirus, self-isolates in Downing Street

 LONDON (Reuters) - British Prime Minister Boris Johnson has tested positive for coronavirus and is self-isolating at his Downing Street residence but said he would still lead the government’s response to the accelerating outbreak.

-Johnson, 55, experienced mild symptoms on Thursday, a day after he answered at the prime minister’s weekly question-and-answer session in parliament’s House of Commons chamber, and received the positive test result at around midnight.
+Johnson, 55, experienced mild symptoms on Thursday, a day after he answered questions at the prime minister’s weekly question-and-answer session in parliament’s House of Commons chamber.
+He received the positive test result at around midnight.

 “I’ve taken a test.
 That has come out positive,” Johnson said on Friday in a video statement broadcast on Twitter.
 “I’ve developed mild symptoms of the coronavirus.
 That’s to say - a temperature and a persistent cough.

-“So I am working from home.
-I’m self-isolating,” Johnson said.
 “Be in no doubt that I can continue, thanks to the wizardry of modern technology, to communicate with all my top team to lead the national fightback against coronavirus.”

-British health minister Matt Hancock said later on Friday morning that he has also tested positive and is self-isolating at home with mild symptoms.
+Shortly after Johnson’s announcement, health minister Matt Hancock, another top member of the British government’s response, said he has also tested positive and is self-isolating at home with mild symptoms.

 Johnson is the first leader of a major power to announce a positive test result for coronavirus.
 Canadian Prime Minister Justin Trudeau went into isolation earlier this month after his wife tested positive for the virus.